Wisconsin (6-3, 4-2 Big Ten) at No. 21 Penn State (6-3, 3-3, CFP No. 20), noon EST (FOX).

 PLAYERS TO WATCH

-Wisconsin: QB Jack Coan could make his second career start if Alex Hornibrook, who suffered a concussion last week against Rutgers, is ruled out.
+Wisconsin: QB Jack Coan could start his first game away from home if Alex Hornibrook, who suffered a concussion against Rutgers, is ruled out.
 Coan has been solid with a 66 percent completion rate, 222 yards and a pair of touchdowns in two games.
-His other start also came on the road, came two weeks ago at Northwestern.

 Penn State: RB Miles Sanders.
 Penn State’s offense has been stagnant lately and Sanders could provide a boost, especially if QB Trace McSorley still struggles with his knee injury.
 Sanders hasn’t been as involved since he caught six passes in a 21-touch effort on Oct.
 20.